Skip to main content

-Tasks are the issues or actions you want gnereative agent to handle.
-They are primarly a set of instructions and the Functions needed to perform the instructions.
+Before integrating GenerativeAgent, define the tasks and functions that GenerativeAgent will perform for your organization.
+Tasks represent the issues or actions you want the generative agent to handle.
+Each task consists of instructions and the functions needed to perform those instructions.

-• Instructions define the business logic and acceptance criteria of a task.
+• Instructions define the business logic and acceptance criteria for a task.

-• Functions are the set of tools (e.g. APIs) needed to perform a task with its instructions.
+• Functions are the tools (such as APIs) needed to perform a task according to its instructions.

-The goal of all instructions is to deliver the desired outcome using the minimum number expressions.
+The goal of all instructions is to deliver the desired outcome using the minimum number of expressions.

 Best Practices